20 Gaslighting Phrases Narcissists & Manipulators Use

-Over time, you lose your self-confidence and self-esteem.
-And become dependent on your gaslighter to verify the truthfulness of an event, memory, or belief:
+Over time, as you get reliant on your gaslighter to verify the truth of an event, memory, or belief, you lose self-confidence and self-esteem.

 Gaslighting Phrases Used By Classic Gaslighters